jaimetcf/chat-with-it/ui/README.md

 5. **OpenAI Agents SDK** for AI processing

 The backend functions need to be deployed separately to Google Cloud Functions.

+## Troubleshooting

+### Build Errors on Vercel

+If you encounter module resolution errors during Vercel deployment:

+1. **Check Root Directory**: Ensure the "Root Directory" is set to `ui` in your Vercel project settings
+2. **Import Paths**: All imports should use absolute paths with `@/` prefix (e.g., `@/lib/firebase`)
+3. **Environment Variables**: Verify all Firebase environment variables are set in Vercel dashboard
+4. **Build Logs**: Check the build logs for specific module resolution errors

+### Common Issues

+- **"Module not found" errors**: Usually indicate incorrect root directory setting in Vercel
+- **Firebase configuration errors**: Check that all environment variables are properly set
+- **Build failures**: Ensure all dependencies are properly installed and TypeScript compilation passes

 ## Contributing